Think of all the favors you might need:

 However, if you feel like you’re putting them out by asking for this favor, stop.
 You’ve already failed.

-So you need to believe you’re going to get whatever you ask for.
+Your mental framework matters.
+You need to believe you’re going to get whatever you ask for.
 If you’re going to play, play to win.
 Don’t try.
 Don’t hope.
-You’ve already decided to do it…you might as well do it right.
+You’ve already decided to do it … you might as well do it right.

 Go in with a winner’s mentality.

-That means you don’t go in thinking that you’re bothering them or that this is a waste of their time.
+You should go in ACKNOWLEDGING that you are asking them to go out of their way.
+But that doesn’t mean you go in thinking that you’re “bothering” them or that this is a waste of their time.

 Step 3: Don’t lie

-Many people think that you have to lie or at least tell a white lie when it comes to asking for something.
+Many people think that you have to lie or at least tell a white lie (like these 7 money lies) when it comes to asking for something.
 They believe you’ll be more successful if you butter someone up and give them a bunch of phony reasons to do something.

 Being truthful is what makes people believe you and want to help you.
-Studies show that when you come at people from a place of honesty, they tend to feel a lot more secure with you, because they know where you’re coming from.
+Studies show that when you come at people from a place of honesty you not only make yourself and your relationship with that person happier but it’s also better for your mental health (per UC San Diego’s Emotion Lab).

 Nobody likes a needy person.
 But if you act like you don’t really need your favor granted, you’re more likely to get what you want.